Michael H Young

 Dr. Michael Young is Associate Director for Environmental Systems and Senior Research Scientist at the Bureau of Economic Geology, Jackson School of Geosciences, University of Texas at Austin.
 In this capacity, he coordinates research programs for a group of around 30 scientists involved in a variety of research spanning energy/water issues, geological sequestration of CO2, groundwater recharge processes, water quality and resources, coastal processes and geological mapping.
-Dr. Young has authored or co-authored nearly 50 peer-reviewed journal articles, several book chapters, more than 100 presentations at scholarly meetings and many other technical reports.
-He currently serves as co-Editor of the Vadose Zone Journal and on numerous other committees in scholarly organizations.
+Dr. Young has authored or co-authored over 80 peer-reviewed journal articles, several book chapters, more than 200 presentations at scholarly meetings and many other technical reports.
+He recently served as co-Editor of the Vadose Zone Journal and serves on numerous other committees in scholarly organizations.
 His personal research interests and experience are on the movement of water and solutes in arid and semi-arid vadose zones, water/energy nexus, soil/water/plant interactions, groundwater recharge and the connection between water resources, landscape development, and human interactions.

 Areas of Expertise

 Ecohydrology of arid and semiarid landscapes; groundwater recharge in both managed agriculture and natural (arid and semi-arid) systems; influence of soil structure and vegetation on water cycling; design and implementation of monitoring systems for above-ground and near-surface below ground environments.

 Walter Excellence Award - Jackson School of Geosciences (2017 - 2017)

 Fellow - Soil Science Society of America (2016)